JOALYS PARIS

 Choose your ruby loose, or let us set it into a piece crafted entirely for you.

 Buying a natural ruby without the right information is how people get burned.
-The price spread is enormous: a commercial heated ruby might cost $300/ct, while an untreated Burmese pigeon blood ruby hits $10,000/ct or more.
+The price spread is enormous: a commercial heated ruby might cost $300 per carat, while an untreated Burmese pigeon blood ruby hits $10,000 per carat or more.
 Both are technically "natural rubies."
 The difference is origin, treatment status, and color grade.
 Here's how to read all three before you buy.

 Why Independent Certification Is Non-Negotiable